 Modernist Artist Arthur Dove (a little art history)

 This is the painting that caught my eye.
 With just simple shapes and a few colors, Dove conveys a nature scene.
 I love the colors and its simplicity.

 There were more!

 Dancing Willows, about 1944.
-Dove explored the problem of representing motion, dance and music throughout his career.
-In his latest work, the artist used planes of color to to evoke the shifting, intersecting patterns of light and shade, as a group of willow trees sways in the breeze.
+Dove explored the problem of representing motion, dance, and music throughout his career.
+In his latest work, the artist used planes of color to evoke the shifting, intersecting patterns of light and shade, as a group of willow trees sways in the breeze.
 Museum of Fine Arts Plate

 That Red One, 1944.
 Around 1910 Dove began to experiment with abstraction — one of the very first Americans to do so.
 He continued to explore non-representational styles throughout his career, but his images always retained some grounding in nature.
-Near the end of his life, he painted this simple, compelling image, possibly based on a sunrise over water.
+Near the end of his life, he painted this simple, compelling image, possibly based on sunrise over the water.
 Dove spoke of wanting to show “the point where reality and abstraction meet.”
 Museum of Fine Arts Plate

 Abstract Art Project for Kids Based on Arthur Dove

-I wanted to use sea shells as the focal point of an art project based on the art of Arthur Dove.
-Use any sea shell you want.
+I wanted to use seashells as the focal point of an art project based on the art of Arthur Dove.
+Use any seashell you want.
 Here are some we have in our house.
 Now, imagine a beach scene and draw or paint in the style of Arthur Dove.